AdaCore/spark2014/docs/ug/spark_2014.rst

 In a dispatching call, the *controlling operand* is the parameter of class-wide type whose dynamic type determinates the actual subprogram called.
-The dynamic type of this controlling operand may be any type derived from the specific type corresponding to the classe-wide type of the parameter (the specific type is ``T`` when the class-wide type is ``T'Class``).
+The dynamic type of this controlling operand may be any type derived from the specific type corresponding to the class-wide type of the parameter (the specific type is ``T`` when the class-wide type is ``T'Class``).
 Thus, in general it is not possible to know in advance which subprograms may be called in a dispatching call, when separately analyzing a unit.